firebolt-db/godocs/docs/sql_reference/functions-reference/array/flatten.md

 # FLATTEN

 Converts an array of arrays into a flat array.
-This means for every element that is an array, this function extracts its elements into the new array.
+For every element that is an array, this function extracts its elements into the new array.
 The resulting flattened array contains all the elements from all source arrays.

 The function: